dynamsoft-docs/barcode-reader-docs-server/programming/cplusplus/api-reference/localized-barcode-element.md

 ### GetConfidence

-It is used to get the confidence score of the barcode recognition result.
+It is used to get the confidence score of the barcode localization result.

 ```cpp
 int GetConfidence() const